 The dual processor serverboard has a riser card that supports three full-height PCI Express 2.0 x8 expansion slots.
 A separate x8 UIO slot is also supported.
-See the following subsection and also the section "PCIe Expansion Cards" on page 43 for more information on these topics.
+See the following subsection and also the section "PCIe Expansion Cards" in Chapter 5 for more information on these topics.